 In the Physical Tree, each node is associated with an icon and an ID number.
 The icon identifies the component type; the ID number represents the component position in the System.
-See "Device Hierarchy" below for details.
+See "Device Hierarchy" on the next page for details.

 To the left of the ID number, a color-coded icon provides immediate indication of the component alarm status.
-See "Viewing the Alarm Status of Managed Components" on page 19.
+See "Viewing the Alarm Status of Managed Components" on page 22.